synthbot-anon/synthanim/README.md

 # License
 Check the LICENSE file.
 The xflsvg/domshape/ package is covered by the license from PluieElectrique.
-It was taken from https://github.com/PluieElectrique/xfl2svg.Everything else is covered by the license from Synthbot.
+It was taken from https://github.com/PluieElectrique/xfl2svg.
+Everything else is covered by the license from Synthbot.

 Make sure to follow this part: